 It did: corals.
 The reefs these animals build are well-known to scientists and surfers for absorbing the blow of incoming waves and creating big, dramatic breaks.
-But now, thanks to a new study, we have a fresh appreciation for just how vital these ecological construction crews have become.
+But now, thanks to a 2014 study, we have an appreciation for just how vital these ecological construction crews have become.
 Published in the journal Nature Communications, the study offers "the first global synthesis of the contributions of coral reefs to risk reduction and adaptation," according to a statement from the Nature Conservancy, which helped produce the study along with an international team of researchers.

 Coral reefs reduce a wave's energy by up to 97 percent, the study shows.
 The reef crest alone — the shallowest area where waves break first — dissipates most of the energy, absorbing about 86 percent of a wave's power before it reaches the reef flat or lagoon.
 Without such a buffer, coastal residents must face the full brunt of rising seas and stronger storm surges driven by climate change.

-"Coral reefs serve as an effective first line of defense to incoming waves, storms and rising seas," says Michael Beck, lead marine scientist for the Nature Conservancy and a co-author of the study.
+"Coral reefs serve as an effective first line of defense to incoming waves, storms and rising seas," said Michael Beck, lead marine scientist for the Nature Conservancy and a co-author of the study.
 "200 million people across more than 80 nations are at risk if coral reefs are not protected and restored."

 About 44 percent of all humans live within 60 miles of an ocean coastline, according to the United Nations.
 And since global warming is rapidly raising sea levels and encouraging more severe coastal flooding, coral reefs could present a natural solution to an enormous man-made problem.